dCache/dcache/BUILDING.md

     mvn clean package -am -pl packages/system-test

+You will need the `patch` utility for it to succeed.
 This entails a completely self-contained dCache instance in `packages/system-test/target/dcache`.
 It can be started using: